-Matua Gardens Retreat, Robinsons Bay, Akaroa luxury accommodation is where nature meets nuture.
-Hosts Sue and Richard offer international and New Zealand visitors genuine Kiwi hospitality in their Five Star private guest suite attached to their home.
+Matua Gardens Retreat, Robinsons Bay, Akaroa Five Star luxury accommodation where nature meets nurture.
+International and New Zealand visitors enjoy genuine Kiwi hospitality in the Five Star private guest retreat attached to the home of hosts Sue & Richard.

 Our Guests and Experiences

 Celebrations – Honeymoon, birthday, anniversary, proposal, life’s milestones

 International visitors – Experience genuine Kiwi hospitality

 Time out – Retreat from work, children or stress

 Rest, relax and recuperate from illness, treatments and over work

 Couples retreats – Get to know each other all over again

 Nature lovers, artists, bird watchers and photographers retreat.